Weston Pass in CO: The Road to Riches

-Weston Pass is a high mountain pass at an elevation of 3.633m (11,921ft) above the sea level, located in Park County, Colorado, in the USA.
+Weston Pass is a high mountain pass at an elevation of 3.639m (11,938ft) above the sea level, located on the boundary of Park and Lake counties in the U.S. state of Colorado.
 This trail is not difficult though there are a few rocks in the trail that you may want to avoid if you do not have much clearance.
 Four-wheel drive is not necessary.
-It's one of the highest mountain roads of Colorado.
+It's one of the highest roads of Colorado.

 Is Weston pass paved?